-2.2 Dues The amount of annual dues shall be set by the Board of Directors after a review of the Association’s financial position conducted after the annual May meeting of the Association.
-Notice of such amount shall be given no later than in the notice of the September meeting.
-Each full member shall pay the full amount of annual dues and each associate member shall pay one-half of such amount.
+2.2 Dues.
+The amount of annual dues shall be set by the Board of Directors after a review of the Association’s financial position, which shall be conducted after the annual May meeting of the Association.
+Notice of such amount shall be given to the membership promptly, but no later than in the notice of the September meeting.

 2.3 Termination of Membership.
-Membership may be terminated by resignation, nonpayment of dues, nonpayment, after request therefore, of luncheon, meeting or similar expenses for which a reservation was made more than three (3) times in any given fiscal year, or expulsion by a three-fourths vote of the members present at a meeting called for the purpose of considering the matter.
+Membership may be terminated by (i) resignation; (ii) nonpayment of dues; (iii) consistent nonpayment (more than 3 times in any given fiscal year) of a luncheon or other Association expense for which reservation was made,; (iv) or expulsion by a three-fourths vote of the members present at a meeting which was called for the purpose of considering the matter.
 There shall be an opportunity for a hearing before the Board of Directors before a vote to expel is taken.

 3.1 General.
 The officers of the Association shall be a President, a President-Elect, a Vice-President, a Secretary and a Treasurer.
 They shall serve without compensation.

 3.2 Nominating Process; Terms of Office.
-Each April the most immediate past President of the Association who is available shall form a nominating committee of not fewer than three (3) members who should be past Presidents of the Association to the extent possible.
+Each April, the most immediate past President of the Association shall form a nominating committee of not fewer than three (3) past Presidents of the Association who are current members.
 The nominating committee shall present a proposed slate of officers to the members of the Association at the annual May meeting.
-Nominations may also be made from the floor.
+Nominations may also be made at the May meeting.
 If there is more than one nominee for any position, nominating speeches may be made for each nominee but shall not exceed five (5) minutes per nominee.
-Voting shall be by voice vote.
+The proposed slate of officers shall be passed by a majority vote.
 Only members of the Association in good standing may be officers of the Association.

 3.3 President.
 The President shall be the chief executive officer of the Association and, subject to the By-laws and-general direction of the Board of Directors, shall generally supervise the management of the affairs of the Association.
 The President shall preside at all meetings of the Association and the Board of Directors.
 The President shall perform all other duties ordinarily incident to such office.